National Route 76 (5km towards Phnom Penh) T: (097) 884 5559 , (097) 739 4969

 Oromis Resort, set into a lush, mountainous garden complete with a plethora of orchids, thatch bungalows and a running river alongside, is a great choice for a romantic getaway or just to enjoy a little peace and quiet on your own.
 Prices start a touch above the average backpacker budget, but it’s worth every riel.

 As you’re heading towards the downtown area of Sen Monorom, take a right just after mile marker 118 and pull down the dirt driveway.
 As you enter, you’ll know you’ve made the right decision to stay.
-Grounds are beautifully maintained with old-style rope bridges spanning the rushing river.
-Sprinkled throughout the garden you’ll see life-size statues of traditional tribal women which add to the exotic atmosphere.
+The grounds are beautifully maintained with old-style rope bridges spanning the rushing river.
+Sprinkled throughout the garden you’ll see life-size statues of traditional tribal women.

-Oromis has three options of room styles and you really can’t go wrong with any of them.
+Oromis has three options of room styles.
 All of the rather large rooms are decorated with wooden interiors, paintings or carvings above each bed, a desk area and sturdy night stand.
 Dark curtains adorn the windows and, as the surrounding area is so quiet, sleeping late will not be an issue.
 The beds are plush with crisp, clean white linens, and brightly coloured throw pillows.
 Bathrooms are spotlessly clean.

 Communication can be a bit of an issue as they don’t have a large number of English speaking staff — the resort is targeted more towards Khmer tourists.
 That’s sure to change though as more foreigners find out about this lovely tucked-away retreat.

 Last updated on 22nd May, 2016.